 Doe Jane.

-We hope this article has been helpful to you, and if you want more tips to help you along the process of getting a job, make sure to check out our YouTube channel, where we have videos with advice ranging from the early stage of writing your résumé, to the final steps when you’re in a job interview.
+We hope this article has been helpful to you.
+If you want more tips to help you along the job-hunting process, make sure to check out our YouTube channel.
+We have videos with advice ranging from the early stages of writing your résumé to the final steps of a job interview.